tlee753/tlee753.github.io/_pages/robotics.md

 ### ECE 4180 Final Project

-The goal of this project was to create
+The goal of this project was to create a single board robot capable of interfacing with four motors including encoder feedback.

 <br>